 Cost of Attendance Appeal

-Students and families facing higher medical and/or child care expenses may qualify to submit a Cost of Attendance Appeal.
+Students and families facing higher medical/dental, dependent care expenses, or other expenses that are impacting academic progress may qualify to submit a Cost of Attendance Appeal.
 These costs can lead to an adjustment in your Cost of Attendance (COA).
 However, an increase in your COA does not affect your eligibility for need-based grant awards.

 Unusual Circumstance Appeal